leetvr/hotham-book/src/tutorial/drawing_text.md

 I leave it as an exercise for the reader to sanitize this code to prevent the program from panicing due to an invalid index into the slice.
 I also recommend removing the `println!()` call within the function, as it is incredibly common for a glyph (such as a space) to not appear in a font; in these cases this example code simply ignores the non existent character as if it did not exist.

 As a final exercise we'll add a function that will be called each tick to test how performant this code is.
+This function will print various information from the controllers and other input contexts onto this huge 4 square metre display for you to interact with.

 ```rust,noplayground
 fn update_dynscreen(engine: &mut Engine, state: &mut State) {